 ii.
 Strengthen regulations and enforcement of marijuana advertising.

 iii.
-No sales of marijuana infused edibles that resemble any regular food item.
+Discontinue sales of marijuana infused edibles that resemble any regular food item.

 iv.
 Replace “recreational” with “adult use” in all marijuana legislation and rules.

 b.
-Advocate for policies that support firearm safety and violence preventio
+Advocate for policies that support firearm safety and violence prevention.

-Raise the legal age of access to tobacco and vapes to 21 years and advocate for more regulation and enforcement of electronic nicotine delivery systems (ENDS).
+Raise the legal age of access to tobacco and vapor products to 21 years and advocate for more regulation and enforcement of electronic nicotine delivery systems (ENDS).
 These strategies will have a substantial positive impact on public health, helping to fight the scourge of tobacco use and save lives.

-Focus on curbing the expansion of alcohol availability as it evolves alongside commercial marijuana and other substances for comprehensive prevention that incorporates multiple substances of abuse.
+4. Focus on Preventing Alcohol Normalization Focus on curbing the expansion of alcohol availability, especially where families and children are involved, as expansion evolves alongside commercial marijuana and other substances for comprehensive prevention that incorporates multiple substances of abuse.